mayuri300/gameathon/README.md

 # gameathon
-a gaming app by "gun's and roses team"
+A gaming app by team "guns N' roses"